waste-of-kindergarten/xpython37-v0.1/python/Doc/library/nntplib.rst

     ('211 1755 1 1755 gmane.comp.python.committers', 1755, 1, 1755, 'gmane.comp.python.committers')
     >>>

-   .. audit-event:: nntplib.connect self,host,port nntplib.NNTP

-   .. audit-event:: nntplib.putline self,line nntplib.NNTP

-      All commands will raise an :ref:`auditing event <auditing>` ``nntplib.putline`` with arguments ``self`` and ``line``,
-      where ``line`` is the bytes about to be sent to the remote host.

    .. versionchanged:: 3.2
       *usenetrc* is now ``False`` by default.

    .. versionchanged:: 3.3
       Support for the :keyword:`with` statement was added.

-   .. versionchanged:: 3.9
-      If the *timeout* parameter is set to be zero, it will raise a :class:`ValueError` to prevent the creation of a non-blocking socket.

 .. class:: NNTP_SSL(host, port=563, user=None, password=None, ssl_context=None, readermode=None, usenetrc=False, [timeout])